freesewing/markdown/dev/tutorials/pattern-design/adding-options/fr.md

 title: 140|Adding options
 ---

-You know what your bib should look like, and you have the *headCircumference* measurement to work with.
+You know what your bib should look like, and you have the *head* measurement to work with.
 Mais il y a encore un certain nombre de choix que vous allez devoir faire :

  - Quelle devrait être la largeur de l'encolure ?
  - Quelle sera la largeur du bavoir ?